magomimmo/modern-cljs/doc/second-edition/tutorial-10.md

 `action` attribute.

-The `prevent-default` function requires the fired event (e.g., `:click`) be passed to the `validate-form` listener.
-Let's modify its definition accordingly to the above information.
+The `prevent-default` function requires the fired event (e.g., `:click`) to be passed to the `validate-form` listener.
+Let's modify its definition according to the above information.

 First we have to update the `domina.events` requirement by adding `prevent-default` symbol to the `:refer` option